What is a floating license?

 SECURITY MODE - Two-factor authentication (2FA)

 With each new version of ARCHLine.XP, new and innovative features improve the overall user experience in different ways.
 The popularity of ARCHLine.XP 2023 is growing rapidly, partly thanks to its innovative features, and one of the security options is the new login option, the PIN code.

 Why is it a good choice to use a PIN code?

-If someone steals your computer, the thief won't be able to log in unless they know the floating license PIN.
+If someone steals the computer, the thief can only log in if he knows the PIN code of the floating license.
 The PIN code login function supplements the serial number.

-The user administrator can change or revoke it at any time via the user account, thus preventing unauthorized users from logging in on another device.
+A legitimate user can change or revoke at any time through the user account, thereby preventing unauthorized users from logging in from another device.